RightToAskOrg/righttoask-docs/API.md

 A registration record is:

+TODO: define the data structure for state (state, state electorate, federal electorate)

 - A username,
 - a public key,
-- boolean: Is_MP,
-- boolean: Is_Org,
+- enumeration: Is_MP, Is_Org, Is_Public,
 - (optionally) state or federal electorate(s),
-- (optionally) email domain (e.g. parliament.vic.gov.au or acf.org.au)
+- (Org or MP only) email domain (e.g. parliament.vic.gov.au or acf.org.au)

 Again, this is hashed, stored in the database, and posted on the BB.
+Everything is public.

 (VT: Consider what should happen when someone wants to register several different keys from different devices, or different people who represent the same MP.)